-Purchase pillows that are made specifically for camping prior to going on your trip.
-Regular pillows do not hold up well in the weather is wet or humid.
+Purchase pillows whose intended use is specifically for camping prior to going on your trip.
+Regular pillows do not do well when the weather is wet or humid.
 They also take moisture out of the air and can mildew quickly.
-Pillows made especially for camping have a protective outer layer that does not all the moisture to be absorbed.
+Camping-specific pillows have a protective outer layer that prevents moisture absorption.

 Kids love camping but plan some activities for them ahead of time.
-They may not be used to things like fishing and pitching a tent or fishing.
+They may not understand how to do things like fishing, pitching a tent, or fishing.
 Teach them about these acts before you set out to camp.

 Talk to your children about the dangers and risks of camping before heading out on your trip.
 It is simple to check out the Internet for photos of dangerous plants like poison ivy so they should stay away from prior to your trip.

 If Fido is coming with you on your camping trip, always keep up with him.
 Some may find your doggie scary.
 Respect for other campers is important when camping.
 Since they do not know your dog, make sure to do proper introductions.
 However, only do them if the other person is willing.
 Never assume another camper wants to meet your dog or is okay with them.